Improving Intrinsic Exploration with Language Abstractions: Discussion

-We thank Heinrich K\"{u}ttler, Mikael Henaff, Andy Shih, and Alex Tamkin for helpful comments and feedback, and Mikayel Samvelyan for help with MiniHack.
-JM is supported by an Open Philanthropy AI Fellowship.
+\begin{ack} We thank Heinrich K\"{u}ttler, Mikael Henaff, Andy Shih, Alex Tamkin, and anonymous reviewers for constructive comments and feedback, and Mikayel Samvelyan for help with MiniHack.
+JM is supported by an Open Philanthropy AI Fellowship. \end{ack}